Assessing imbalance in signed brain networks: Introduction

-The simplest approach of this kind is based on the interpretation of a correlation matrix (be it partial or not) as a fully connected weighted matrix.
-In order to obtain non-trivial structures within such a context, sparsification procedures become, thus, necessary, the simplest one being that of thresholding correlations~\cite{Bullmore2009}.
-This procedure ultimately boils down to remove the weaker connections - usually the most affected by experimental noise~\cite{Rubinov2010} - while retaining the stronger ones.
+\textit{Fixed thresholding algorithms.} The simplest approach of this kind is based on interpreting a correlation matrix (be it partial or not) as a fully-connected, weighted matrix.
+Non-trivial structures can be, thus, obtained by implementing sparsification procedures, the simplest of which is thresholding correlations~\cite{Bullmore2009}.
+This procedure ultimately boils down to remove the weaker connections - usually the most affected by experimental noise~\cite{Rubinov2010} - while retaining the stronger ones; still, as reported by the authors of~\cite{MacMahon2015}, thresholding may prevent the detection of a modular organisation, as the correlations within modules may be cut out even if significantly stronger than those between modules.

-In the neuroscientific literature, one of the earliest attempts of this kind was the one pursued in~\cite{Stam2004}, where measures of synchronisation between brain regions, derived from magnetoencephalographic (MEG) recordings, were considered to extract frequency band-specific networks by fixing their average degree; a similar attempt was pursued in~\cite{Micheloyannis2007}, where electroencephalographic (EEG) recordings were, instead, considered.

-In the financial literature, the network resulting from the application of a threshold is also known with the name of \emph{asset graph}~\cite{Sinha2010,Onnela2004,Heimo2009}.
-In~\cite{Onnela2004}, the authors derived an asset graph from the correlation matrix of a set of stocks by filling an empty graph, edge by edge, starting from the one corresponding to the largest correlation and stopping at the $N$-th largest correlation (with $N$ being the number of nodes).
-Upon doing so, the considered asset graph is comparable in size with the most popular \emph{asset tree}, although being less constrained by requests such as the one of forbidding cycles.
+In the financial literature, the network resulting from the application of a threshold is also known as the \emph{asset graph}~\cite{Sinha2010,Onnela2004,Heimo2009}: in~\cite{Onnela2004}, the authors derived an asset graph from the correlation matrix of a set of stocks by filling an empty graph, edge by edge, starting from the one corresponding to the largest correlation and stopping at the $N$-th largest correlation (with $N$ being the number of nodes); upon doing so, the considered asset graph is comparable in size with the most popular \emph{asset tree}, although being less constrained by requests such as the one of forbidding cycles.